In July 2019, Amazon Prime Video finally supported Chromecast, and you can easily Chromecast Amazon Prime Video on your TV.

 When the video is played on the TV screen, Chromecast will handle the connection to the Amazon servers.
 You can use your mobile device for anything else.
 You can even power off the phone.

-If you power off the device initiated the casting, you could manage (stop/pause) the streaming (cast) from other mobile devices on the same network.
+If you power off the device that initiated the casting, you can manage (stop/pause) the streaming (cast) from other mobile devices on the same network.

 You may tap the icon to pause or stop the casting (streaming).